Guide to Family-Friendly Fun in Sonoma County

 Howarth Park, Santa Rosa

-Featuring an amusement park with a miniature train ride, carousel, animal farm, and pony rides, this community park is an ideal place to bring the family while out exploring Santa Rosa.
-Howarth Park also has several unique playground structures, a beautiful lake for fishing and boating, a softball field, tennis courts, picnic areas, and miles of hiking and jogging areas.
+Kids love this community amusement park that boasts a miniature train ride, carousel, animal farm, and pony rides.
+Howarth Park also has several unique playground structures, a beautiful lake for fishing and boating, a softball field, tennis courts, picnic areas, and miles of hiking in the heart of friendly Santa Rosa.

-Step back in time and witness redwood trees that were turned to stone 3.4 million years ago by a local volcano.
-Visitors can take self-guided tours throughout the forest on one or both of the park's 1/2-mile trails.
-Although the post office lists this as a Calistoga (Napa County) address, the park is located just over the border in Sonoma County.
+Step back in time and see redwood trees turned to stone 3.4 million years ago by a local volcano.
+Visitors can take self-guided tours through the forest on one or both of the park’s 1/2-mile trails.
+Although the post office lists this as a Calistoga address, the park is technically located right on the border in Santa Rosa in Sonoma County.

 Safari West Wildlife Preserve & African Tent Camp, Santa Rosa